wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-controller-replacement.md

 8. After the controller restarts, check the **Controller status** and the **Cluster status** in the Management Portal to verify that the controller is back to a healthy state and is in standby mode.

 >[AZURE.NOTE] If you are monitoring the device through the serial console, you may see multiple restarts while the controller is recovering from the replacement procedure.
 When the serial console menu is presented, then you know that the replacement is complete.
-If the menu does not appear within two hours of starting the controller replacement, please [contact Microsoft Support](storsimple-contact-microsoft-support.md).
+If the menu does not appear within two hours of starting the controller replacement, please [contact Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end -->.

 ## Replace both controllers

-When both controllers on the  Microsoft Azure StorSimple device have failed, are malfunctioning, or are missing, you need to replace both controllers.
+When both controllers on the  <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device have failed, are malfunctioning, or are missing, you need to replace both controllers.

 ### Dual controller replacement logic